Avin-007/Cypress/README.md

 The snippets are defined using regular expressions.
 It allows to implement powerful and complex sentences.
 Everything that's within `"([^"]*)?"` gets captured and appended to the callback.
 To access browser functionality, reference the global variable `browser` which is a *WebdriverIO* browser instance.
-See the [documentation](https://webdriver.io/docs/api.html) for a list of supported methods.
 Assertions are written using [chai](https://www.chaijs.com/).

 ### Browser specific tests